-Bob Smith is in charge of RMF’s new business development effort; a role he took on in 1991 after training side-by-side with one of RMF’s original co-founders.
-Bob enjoys the competition that comes with new business development and works tirelessly to ensure his team’s efforts are at least six month’s ahead of RMF’s in-house project production schedule.
+Bob Smith leads RMF’s new business development efforts; a role he took on in 1991 after training side-by-side with one of RMF’s original co-founders.
+Bob enjoys the competition that comes with new business development and works tirelessly to ensure his team’s efforts are at least six months ahead of RMF’s in-house project production schedule.

-Bob joined RMF in 1983 while in college, and worked his way from the ground up.
-He began as an intern on semester breaks doing everything from running errands to making blue prints.
-He quickly progressed onto project engineering and project management.
+Bob joined RMF in 1983 while in college and worked his way from the ground up.
+He began as an intern on semester breaks doing everything from running errands to making blueprints.
+He quickly progressed into project engineering and project management.

-Bob considers RMF’s growth from a three-person mechanical and electrical engineering company to a 180-employee firm that designs highly specialized utility systems and buildings for some of the country’s most prestigious colleges and universities to be an amazing progression.
-He knows that the firm has the right combination of experience, commitment to market understanding and is solution oriented, to help it thrive in decades to come.
+Bob considers RMF’s growth from a three-person mechanical and electrical engineering company to a 280-employee firm that designs highly specialized utility systems and buildings for some of the country’s most prestigious colleges and universities to be an amazing progression.
+He knows that the firm has the right combination of experience, commitment to market understanding, and solution orientation, to help it thrive in decades to come.

-Bob recently served as Chairman of the International District Energy Association, and is an active member of the Society of American Military Engineers.
-He holds a Bachelor of Science in Mechanical Engineering from the University of Delaware.
+Bob recently served as Chairman of the International District Energy Association (IDEA) and is an active member of the Society of American Military Engineers (SAME).
+He holds a Bachelor of Science degree in Mechanical Engineering from the University of Delaware.